-Fair Value of Financial Instruments - Carrying amounts of financial instruments, approximated fair value as of December 31, 2013, because of the relatively short maturity of these instruments.
+Fair Value of Financial Instruments - Carrying amounts of financial instruments, approximated fair value as of December 31, 2015, because of the relatively short maturity of these instruments.

 Property and Equipment - Property and equipment are capitalized at historical cost or fair market value at the date of donation, if donated.
 Such donations are reported as unrestricted support unless the donor has restricted the donated asset to a specific purpose.
-The estimated useful life of computer equipment, as stated on the statement of financial position, is three years.
+The estimated useful lives, of program equipment and computer equipment, are four years and three years, respectively.